 Haim Is Finally Here

-The sisters discuss their long-awaited debut album
+The California girls discuss their long-awaited debut album, Days Are Gone.

 If there’s something you should know about Haim—the band comprised of three singing sisters, whose sweet-but-tough, ‘90s radio pop-infused debut Days Are Gone (Columbia) hits the Internet later this month—it’s that they’re not just some overnight success.